Dear Mom,

 Despite having been home since very late Saturday night- verging on the wee hours of Sunday morning- I didn't feel like I was truly able to relax and really Be Home until I brought Patsy home from the kennel yesterday.
 Now the family is all under one roof again and All is Well.
 (Bumper may feel differently.
 I think he enjoyed being Only Dog for two days.)

 We planned our Florida vacation and the trip to Cocoa Beach in the hopes of seeing the last shuttle launch.
 As these things go, as soon as the condo was reserved and flight plans in the works the mission was delayed.
 And I heard this morning there is a good chance that rain will cause another delay and Atlantis may not launch on Friday.
 We may not be able to cross "Watch a Shuttle Launch" off our Bucket List, but we did tour Kennedy Space Center and got a peek at Atlantis on the launch pad.
+Our trip was a very good one; the first family vacation we've taken where our kids brought friends with them, and despite being outnumbered by teens, all went very well and everyone had a buddy.

 The buddy strategy allowed My Hero and I time to relax and read.
 And knit.